Alert Triage and Investigation in Cybersecurity: Best Practices

 However, it’s important to note that context should not be confused with conclusions.
 Use intelligence to steer your investigation, but be cautious about drawing conclusions based solely on your search results.

-2. Ask the right investigative questions
+2. Ask the right investigative questions in alert triage

 I often find that inexperienced analysts pull back the same sources of evidence, regardless of their investigative lead.
 Usually, it’s because there’s no process to guide the way they triage an alert and ensure they get a complete picture.